ResponsibleTechWork/RespTechWork-website/library/about/index.md

 - Different parts of the Library include **background music**.
 If you want to mute the music or change the volume, use the audio slider at the top of the window.

 ## About the project
 The Responsible Tech Library was built and is being maintained by [ResponsibleTech.Work](https://responsibletech.work/) as an open source tool.
-The Library map used by [WorkAdventure](https://workadventu.re/) is hosted on [GitHub](https://github.com/ResponsibleTechWork/RespTechLibrary).
+The Library map we use in [WorkAdventure](https://workadventu.re/) is hosted on [GitHub](https://github.com/ResponsibleTechWork/RespTechLibrary).
 Feel free to open a new issue if you notice any problems with the map or would like to submit content suggestions to the librarians.

+For any other general questions or suggestions regarding the Library, you can also email us at **{{ site.email }}**